MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 - Prepare the Azure subscription for the lab
 - Enhance workload resiliency by using Traffic Manager
 - Test workload resiliency by using Azure Chaos Studio
+- Remove the resources used in the labs

 > **Note:** In the previous lab, you deployed two instances of a .NET web app into two Azure region.
 In this lab, you will first create a resilient configuration that implements the load balancing functionality of Azure Traffic Manager between the two web app instances.
 Next, you will use Azure Chaos Studio to trigger a failure of one of the apps to test the resiliency of the load balancing implementation.